-Share based compensation decreased by \$0.7 million to \$0.2 million in 2013.
-The 3 months to 30 June 2012 was primarily effected by the cost associated with the grant of 17 million share options in 2011 and an additional \$0.5 million due to the accounting modification of said options granted to employees and consultants being terminated as a result of the decision to relocate the corporate headquarters.
-The majority of the remaining expense associated with these options was accelerated due to the closure of the Denver office and was expensed in late 2012.
-The 3 months to 30 June 2013, contains primarily the apportioned cost of the 6 million options granted in May 2012 and the initial costs of the 9.9 million share options issued in April 2013.
+Share based compensation decreased by \$0.5 million to \$0.2 million in 2013.
+The 3 months to 30 September 2012 was primarily effected by the cost associated with the grant of 17 million share options in 2011 and an additional \$0.7 million due to the accounting modification of said options granted to employees and consultants being terminated as a result of the decision to relocate the corporate headquarters.
+The 3 months to 30 September 2013, contains primarily the apportioned cost of the 6 million options granted in May 2012 and 9.9 million share options issued in April 2013.